-Because the microbiome is linked to the immune system, gut bacteria affect your dog’s chance at developing a disease.
+Because the microbiome is linked to the immune system, gut bacteria affect your dog’s chance of developing a disease.
 When the immune system is under-reactive, your dog is at higher risk for catching infectious diseases.
 However, when the immune system is over-reactive, your dog’s body could trigger inflammation at inappropriate times.
-Long-term inflammation can lead to chronic disorders such as inflammatory bowel disease, asthma, or even cancer.
+Long-term inflammation, left unchecked, can lead to chronic disorders such as inflammatory bowel disease, asthma, or even cancer.

 Gut bacteria have even been linked to mental health in humans and animals.
 More than half of the serotonin in animals’ bodies are a result of their microbiomes.
 Certain bacteria, including Lactobacillus rhamnosus (which is found in some yogurts), have an anti-anxiety effect similar to prescription drugs in mice.

 Many of the bacteria in your dog’s microbiome were inherited from its mother after birth.
 Other bacteria came from the environments and other animals (including you) that he or she was exposed to as a puppy.
 These bacteria will influence your dog for the rest of its life.